GMAT Canada Registration - Information for Canadian Test Registrants

 All test-takers must agree to the GMAT Non-Disclosure Agreement (NDA) at the computer terminal prior to starting the test.
 The NDA discusses ownership of the test records as well as the test-takers obligation regarding recording and sharing test content.
 The NDA is a timed section, and if you do not agree to the NDA in the allotted minutes, you will be prompted to enter a response.
 If you do not agree to the NDA within an additional 30 seconds after this, your test will end, and you will be forced to forfeit your testing fee.

-For more information on the Non-Disclosure Agreement, please visit The GMAT Information Bulletin.
+For more information on the Non-Disclosure Agreement, please visit the MBA website.

 Canadian registrants can contact GMAC by email, telephone, fax, or mail.
 The contact information for each method is listed below: